dtoast/Sound/README.md

 Soundbot <> plug.dj
 ======

+###Edit:
+> Soundbot is now __open source__ meantion you can edit and just include the link to the repo.
+I decided that to help people, there can't be restrictions.

 ### Soundbot has been updated!
 #### Version 1.0 is here and includes the following:
 1. Complete recode